khaosans/ddd-llm-claims/docs/architecture.md

 ## Component Diagram

-### The Story This Diagram Tells
+### Component Architecture

-If the High-Level Architecture diagram shows the "departments," this diagram shows the "organizational layers"—like understanding both the departments and the hierarchy within a company.
-It shows how components are organized into layers (Presentation, Application, Domain, Agent, Infrastructure) and how they interact.
+This diagram presents the layered architecture, illustrating how components are organized across architectural layers (Presentation, Application, Domain, Agent, Infrastructure) and their interaction patterns.

-**The Layers**: Think of this like a building with floors.
-The top floor (Presentation Layer) is what users see—the Streamlit UI and CLI.
-The middle floors (Application and Domain Layers) contain the business logic and rules.
-The bottom floor (Infrastructure Layer) handles technical concerns like storage and databases.
-The Agent Layer acts as a "translator" between messy external data and the clean domain.
+**Layer Organization**: The architecture follows a layered structure where each layer has distinct responsibilities.
+The Presentation Layer provides user interfaces (Streamlit UI and CLI).
+The Application and Domain Layers contain business logic and domain rules.
+The Infrastructure Layer handles technical concerns including storage and database operations.
+The Agent Layer functions as an Anti-Corruption Layer (Evans, 2003), translating external data formats into domain models.

-**The Flow**: Notice how requests flow down through layers (from UI to Application to Domain) and how data flows up (from Infrastructure to Domain to Application to UI).
-The Domain Layer is at the heart—it doesn't depend on infrastructure or presentation, keeping business logic independent of technical concerns.
+**Data Flow**: Requests flow downward through layers (Presentation → Application → Domain), while data flows upward (Infrastructure → Domain → Application → Presentation).
+The Domain Layer maintains independence from infrastructure and presentation concerns, preserving business logic purity.

-**Why This Matters**: This layered architecture (Fowler, 2002) separates concerns, making the system easier to understand, test, and maintain.
-The Domain Layer (the business logic) is independent of how data is stored or how users interact, making it flexible and reusable.
+**Architectural Benefits**: This layered architecture (Fowler, 2002) enforces separation of concerns, improving system understandability, testability, and maintainability.
+Domain logic independence from technical infrastructure enables flexibility and reusability.

 ### Reading the Diagram